wp-plugins/kickass-slider/readme.txt

 = How can I contribute to plugin development ? =

-You can contribute to plugin developed from [github](https://github.com/jashwant/kickass-Slider).<br>Do something nice and fork the project.
+You can contribute from [github](https://github.com/jashwant/kickass-Slider).<br>Do something nice and fork the project.

 = I loved the plugin, how can I show gratitude ? =

 You can donate the author to support opensource culture.
-You can donate [here](http://jashwant.github.io/kickass-slider/#donate).
+Donate [here](http://jashwant.github.io/kickass-slider/#donate).

 == Screenshots ==